-The expected proportion mentioned in the above table is defined as the sum of the absolute values of TRS nominals (with neither netting nor hedging arrangement) divided by the NAV.
+The maximum proportion mentioned in the above table is calculated using the market value amount.
+The notional value can sometimes be higher.
+The expected proportion is defined as the sum of the absolute values of TRS nominals (with neither netting nor hedging arrangement) divided by the NAV.
 It is not a limit and the actual percentage may vary over time depending on factors including, but not limited to, market conditions.
 A higher level reflected by the maximum could be reached during the life of the sub-fund and the Prospectus will be modified accordingly.